First-Year Student Housing

-*Polices are subject to change due to COVID-19 guidelines and protocols.
+*Policies are subject to change due to health and safety protocols.

 Vanderbilt University is a residential campus for undergraduate students, and the residential experience is understood to be an integral part of a Vanderbilt education.
 This commitment to residential education is clearly expressed in the University’s residential requirement:

 “All unmarried undergraduate students are required to live in residence halls on campus during the academic year, May session, and summer sessions.
 Authorization to live elsewhere is granted at the discretion of the Director of Housing Assignments in special situations or when space is unavailable on campus.”
 (Student Handbook)

 The Martha Rivers Ingram Commons

 The Ingram Commons is part of the Residential College system.
 All first-year students are randomly assigned to one of the ten first-year houses on the Martha Rivers Ingram Commons.
 While the majority of spaces are double rooms, several of the houses contain triple rooms and a limited number of single rooms.
 View more information about the houses here.

 The First-Year Student Housing Application will be available in the Housing Portal in early April 2024, date TBA.
 All incoming first-year students are required to submit an application.
 The deadline to submit an application is June 1, 2024.
 To complete the First-Year Student Housing Application, please log in to the Housing Portal with your VUNet ID and password after the application opens in early April 2024.
 If you have just recently claimed your VUNet ID, there will be a delay between claiming the VUNet ID and being able to log in to the Housing Portal.